nodejs/admin/us-export-control.md

 contact.
 The primary contact will be the Foundation executive director and the secondary the TSC director representative.
-These two individuals were selected as they are representatives of the Foundation either as a board member or an executive of the Foundation.
+These two individuals were selected as they are representatives of the Foundation either as a board member or as an executive of the Foundation.

 An example of the email would be: